lightingblitz42/CodeProfolio/TreeCounting/README.md

-﻿# Bubble Sort
+﻿# TreeCounter

 ## Problem
-Take in a given Array of numbers that are unsorted
+Given an treestructer where every node has a value

 ## Answer
-Return an Array of the same numbers but sorted
+Return a sum of all the values

 ## How
-Use loop to go threw array if the bigger number from the unsorted array is behind a smaller number
+use recursive function to add up all the values into counter